 - New southbound traffic and transit lanes on Alaskan Way between S King and Columbia streets opened in fall 2021.

-- Construction of the portion of the Marion Street Pedestrian Bridge that crosses Alaskan Way, to improve an essential pedestrian connection to Colman Dock, is anticipated to begin in summer 2022.
+- Began construction of the Marion Street Pedestrian Bridge to improve an essential pedestrian connection to Colman Dock.

-- Construction of Overlook Walk, a new elevated pedestrian connection between Pike Place Market and the waterfront, is anticipated to begin in summer 2022.
+- Began construction of Overlook Walk, a new elevated pedestrian connection between Pike Place Market and the waterfront.

-- Construction of the new Union Street Pedestrian Bridge is anticipated to be completed in late 2022.
+- Union Street Pedestrian Bridge opened in December 2022.

-- Marion Street Bridge expected to open in late 2023.
+- Opened new Marion Street Pedestrian Bridge in November 2023.

-- Completion of Pike and Pine streets in late 2024.
+- Completion of the Pike Pine Streetscape and Bicycle Improvements is planned in late 2024.

 Getting around